siddheshasati/Mechautox-AI/README.md

 ## 🔍 Project Overview

-MechautoX AI is a desktop-native, domain-specific AI assistant built for the automotive world.
-It goes far beyond a simple chatbot — it can retrieve grounded answers from automotive knowledge bases, search the live web for real-time information, execute system automations, generate diagnostic images, write and explain code, and deliver contextual or abbreviated answers based on the user's intent.
+MechautoX AI is a desktop-native, domain-specific AI assistant.
+It goes far beyond a simple chatbot — it can retrieve grounded answers from knowledge bases, search the live web for real-time information, execute system automations, generate diagnostic images, write and explain code, and deliver contextual or abbreviated answers based on the user's intent.

 Everything runs through a single **PyQt5 desktop application**, keeping the experience native and offline-capable, with cloud APIs (Groq, Cohere, Pollinations) called only when needed.